cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 **Check**: Ensure your understanding of the JavaScript "_this_" keyword

 - What does the 'this' keyword point to in the global scope?
-- When using implicit binding, what style of function do you want to use to make sure 'this' is set to the objects instance rather than the global window object?
+- When using implicit binding, what style of function do you want to use to ensure 'this' refers to the object's instance rather than the global window object?

 ---